colah/ByronTrialNotes/daily-notes/day12.md

 Byron Trial Notes, Day 12 (Week 3)
 ==================================

-**Summary:**
+**Summary:** Defense continues arguing that rights abuses make the statements Byron made in custody inadmissible.
+Prosecution argues against, in particular suggesting that the rights violations were mitigated by Byron's legal knowledge.

 ********

 Judge: Defense has an hour an half to finish submissions.

-* The court can conclude no relevant evidence would have been had from the formality of asking Hill & Garrow from the balence of evidence.
+* The court can conclude no relevant evidence would have been had from the formality of asking Hill & Garrow from the balance of evidence.
 * It's not a circumstance, in this case, where the court should be concerned and unfairness to the witnesses or the Crown.
-THe contradiction is in the very statement the Crown wishes to tender and was given notice in our submission...
+The contradiction is in the very statement the Crown wishes to tender and was given notice in our submission...
   * The Crown's failure to call any witness who report to be calling the shots...
 If adverse inferences should be drawn, it should be against the Crown for not calling witnesses within their control.
 But I think that adverse inferences shouldn't be used, unless as a last resort
 * Circumstantial evidence that...
 * The circumstances of Mr. Sonne's comments -- spontaneous, detailed, and without much knowledge....
 At what point would Mr. Sonne have had an opportunity to conclude that making false claims about Hill & Garrow's conduct...